Our GOVERNMENT

 Key Documents and Resources

-Housing-Related Development Regulations and Fees
+Housing-Related Development Regulations, Fees, and Nexus Studies

 In compliance with California Assembly Bill 1483, the City of Pleasanton has made a best effort to post development impact fees, annual AB1600 reports, nexus studies and other fee-related information about housing on a single webpage, with the goal of informing applicants about the overall costs and applicable regulations when developing housing projects.